 Who is At Risk of Getting a Smish?

 In 2023, more than two-thirds of the world's population uses a mobile phone.
 That is about 5.56 billion people.
 So many factors influence your day-to-day decisions, including what you click (or don’t click) on your phone.
 Almost everyone is a potential SMS phishing victim at some point because we can’t always prepare for vulnerabilities like poor technological fluency and high stress levels.

 A few factors that make you more vulnerable to phishing include:

 - Age.
 18-25-year-olds are more susceptible to phishing than other age groups because they tend to place more trust in online communication methods; people in this age group also have lower impulse control than other age groups.

 - Gender.
-Men are also more likely to be baited by smishermen than women.
+Men are also more likely to be baited by smishers than women.

 - Low discomfort tolerance.
-People with higher curiosity, urgency, and stress levels are more likely to be victims of text scams.7
+People with higher curiosity, urgency, and stress levels are more likely to be victims of text scams.6

 SMS phishing is clever because it uses your psychology against you.
 You rely on shortcuts called “heuristics” to help you make decisions without too much forethought, and scammers are well-practiced at exploiting these tricks.
 For example, people tend to defer to authority figures; they also don't want to miss out on things that are free or in high demand (colloquially known as FOMO, or fear of missing out).